-Even before the legal defeat of intelligent design in Pennsylvania, evolution’s opponents were already beginning to try yet a different approach: requiring, or more commonly allowing, science teachers to misrepresent evolution as scientifically controversial, often under the rubric of academic freedom.
-Over seventy such bills have been introduced since 2004, with three enacted, in Mississippi, Louisiana, and Tennessee.
+Even before the legal defeat of intelligent design in Pennsylvania, evolution's opponents were already beginning to try yet a different tack: requiring, or more commonly allowing, science teachers to misrepresent evolution as scientifically controversial, often under the rubric of academic freedom.
+More than 70 such bills have been introduced since 2004, with three enacted, in Mississippi, Louisiana and Tennessee.

-Indeed, the same survey revealed that six in ten of the teachers were teaching evolution less than forthrightly—compromising on the accuracy, completeness, or rigor of their treatment, often for fear of provoking a creationist backlash.
+Indeed, the same survey revealed that six in 10 of the instructors were teaching evolution less than forthrightly—compromising on the accuracy, completeness or rigor of their treatment, often for fear of provoking a creationist backlash.
 Such fears, sadly, appear to be warranted: more than one in five of the teachers reported experiencing community resistance to their teaching of evolution.

-Fortunately, the treatment of evolution in state science standards is, on the whole, improving, which means that textbooks, curricula, and ideally teachers are following suit.
-But scientific knowledge and pedagogical knowhow aren’t the only equipment that teachers need in order to teach evolution forthrightly.
+Fortunately, the treatment of evolution in state science standards is getting better on the whole, which means that textbooks, curricula and, ideally, teachers are following suit.
+But scientific knowledge and pedagogical know-how are not the only equipment that educators need to teach evolution.
 They also need the confidence to persist, even in the face of doubt and denial.

 Creationists are as active as ever, with a few even in the bully pulpits afforded by high political office.
 And the legal rulings that established the obstacles that have so far thwarted attacks on evolution education could be overturned by a reactionary Supreme Court or circumvented by public support of religious schools not subject to constitutional strictures.
 So the evolution wars are by no means over.

-Gary Scott’s own service in the evolution wars was for just a brief skirmish: he was reinstated—with back pay—at Jacksboro High School even before the Butler Act was repealed.
-He wasn’t the last science teacher to play the role of hero in the contentious history of evolution education in the United States.
-But science teachers shouldn’t have to engage in heroics in order to present evolution forthrightly, without fear and beyond reproach.
+Gary Scott's own service in the evolution wars was for just a brief skirmish: he was reinstated—with back pay—at Jacksboro High School even before the Butler Act was repealed.
+He wasn't the last science teacher to play the role of hero in the contentious history of evolution education in the U.S. But science teachers shouldn't have to engage in heroics to present evolution forthrightly, without fear and beyond reproach.